Graylog2/documentation/pages/enterprise/log_view_widget.rst

 -------------------------------------

 To build more informed reports, you might add a new field to the widget.
-For example, you may need to associate activity between ``company.org`` and undesirable response codes.
+For example, you may need to associate activity between ``company.org`` and an http response code.

 .. image:: /images/searching/log_view_expand_arrow.png